 First and foremost, Danny is husband to Angie, whom he met on the first day of seminary.
 He is father to three beautiful daughters.

-Danny has over sixteen years of experience in education, having taught at the high school and college level.
+Danny has over seventeen years of experience in education, having taught at the high school and college level.
 In addition to teaching experience, he also has administrative experience at the higher education level where he has served as financial aid officer, academic counselor, registrar, and program leader for General Education.
 Danny’s experience includes both traditional face-to-face education and online education.
 Currently, Danny serves as a faculty development specialist at an online management provider, where he trains faculty in best practices for online course delivery.
 He also serves as an editor for the Center for Teaching and Learning, and has headed up a research initiative project aimed at enhancing academic research within the company.
 In addition to his full-time job, he serves as an adjunct professor in philosophy and church history at a local college, and an adjunct professor in philosophy for an online university.

 Danny’s current research interests focus on the nature of philosophy (metaphilosophy).
 Specifically, he seeks to understand the nature of human reason in order to counter the overemphasis on reason’s ability (as in science and Enlightenment thought) and skepticism of reason’s reliability (postmodernism).
 Related to his overall focus on metaphilosophy, Danny has also delved into the role of narrative as an epistemological act and the issue of race in Western philosophy.
-Finally, Danny is currently working on an introduction to logic text book geared toward students in theological and biblical studies.
+Finally, Danny is currently working on a book addressing the nature of rationality.

 For more information, see Danny’s curriculum vitae.